-Skullcandy gets a lot of praise, but it’s difficult to do better with an ecommerce store.
+Skullcandy gets a lot of praise, but it’s difficult to do better with an e-commerce store.
 To achieve that sleek, lux feel, they expertly offset bright colors with a signature black website design.
-Products are simple to find, watch in great detail on video, and then read about on the specs.
-Skullcandy’s website is a delightful sensory experience due to their expert use of visuals, material design elements, and video.
+Products are simple to find, watch in great detail on video, and then read about the specs.
+Skullcandy’s website is a delightful sensory experience due to its expert use of visuals, material design elements, and video.

 A homepage serves as a digital showroom for your online business, serving as the first point of contact between you and a possible customer.
 With only 3 seconds to make a strong first impression, you must be strategic with your homepage design choices.

-• Clear set of product categories in header or the side bar section .
+• Clear set of product categories in the header or the sidebar section.

 Category pages help you arrange your products and make them easier to find.
 Customers that are digitally distracted want quick information, especially when using mobile devices.
 As a result, you must provide customers with easy access to the things they desire.

-It is necessary for SEO .
-Incorrect parent -child relationship can result in undercutting of your ranks in search results .
+It is necessary for SEO.
+An incorrect parent-child relationship can result in the undercutting of your ranks in search results.